reeveci/setup-git/README.md

 ## Configuration

-See the environment variables described in ./Dockerfile
+See the environment variables described in [Dockerfile](Dockerfile).